 Capco believes there are three components to a successful response:

 - 1. A structured approach to scoping and managing this compliance initiative. - 2.
-A strategic and holistic view of managing compliance data. - 3.
-A comprehensive evaluation and analysis of technology and systems.
+A strategic and holistic view of managing data. - 3.
+A comprehensive evaluation of technology and systems to identify the appropriate solution.

 STRUCTURED APPROACH